- Hook and Line License

-- A Recreational Crab Trap Gear License is required to use crab nets, crab lines, or crab traps in the saltwater area, as defined in 56:322(A)&(B).
+- Allows fishers to use crab nets, crab lines, or crab traps in the saltwater area, as defined in 56:322(A)&(B).
 There is a limit of 10 traps per licensed fisherman.
 Crab traps may be prohibited on certain LDWF WMAs and refuges.
 Consult fishing regulations on WMAs and refuges for more details.

 Methods of Take